 Multiple Sclerosis Centers of Excellence

-Rex Stephens: A Veteran's Journey with Multiple Sclerosis
+A Veteran's Journey with Multiple Sclerosis

-Rex Stevens -- Winston, OR
+Rex Stevens -- Douglas County, Oregon

 I joined the military right out of high school and quickly decided that I wanted to make the military a lifelong career.
 After about 12 years in the military, while on night patrol in the infantry, I noticed that my night vision was getting bad.
 I went to the doctor to see if he could help, but the doctor couldn’t find anything wrong with me.
 He said I was just getting older.
 I walked away from that appointment thinking, I’m only 30 years old, and this doesn’t make sense.
 Yet, I realized that the infantry average age was 18 years old, dismissed my concerns and accepted the ailments of age.